aartaka/trivial-toplevel-prompt/README.md

 so <code>set-toplevel-prompt</code> will be useless for inspect and stepping arguments.

 <p>
+Then there's
-Then there's CD(reset-toplevel-prompt) to undo the effect of CD(set-toplevel-prompt), basically restoring the previous prompt state.
+<code>reset-toplevel-prompt</code> to undo the effect of
+<code>set-toplevel-prompt</code>, basically restoring the previous prompt state.

 </SECTION> <SECTION id=examples><h2><a href=#examples>Examples</a></h2>